-This extract is from Sewing for Fashion Designers by Anette Fischer, published by Laurence King.
+This guide to patterned fabrics cutting is from Sewing for Fashion Designers by Anette Fischer, published by Laurence King.
 This book is a brilliant reference guide not just for fashion designers but also for home stitchers covering sewing tools, materials, construction techniques, hems and seams.
 Below we’ve shared some pictures of inside the book.

 Working with Different Patterned Fabrics